martreyz/ejercicios-de-adalab/README.md

 13. JavaScript testing
 14. Refactoring

-Specific requirements for the exercises can be found in:[Adalab](https://books.adalab.es/materiales-front-end-k/)
+Specific requirements for the exercises can be found in: [Adalab](https://books.adalab.es/materiales-front-end-k/)